brittanyj33/FinTechBootCamp/README.md

 **Business Activities:**

 Wealthsimple’s mission is that they are trying to make investing accessible and affordable for all Canadians – regardless of social economic status, education level, background or age.
 The company is targeted towards millennials, young adults, and Canadians with lower financially competency rates.
 Wealthsimple uses robo-advisors and have digitized the whole process of investing – all without human interaction – e.g. signing agreements, evaluating your personal risk profile, and picking stock/ investing on your behalf.
 Also, since they do not have the cost of salaries for various advisors – they can offer lower management fees.
-Wealthsimple’s main business technologies are Robo-Advisors and ETFs.
+Wealthsimple’s main business technologies are Robo-Advisors, Algoritimic Trading, and Mobile Applications.
 Just recently, Wealthsimple Crypto launched – therefore extending their investing management to the markets of cryptocurrencies.
+Wealthsimple's Business Products are:
+1. Wealthsimple Invest

+    Using the research behind [passive investing](https://www.wealthsimple.com/en-ca/learn/modern-portfolio-theory) methodologies (Modern Portfolio Theory) - Wealthsimple Invest invests the clients' funds on auto-pilot - due to the use of Robo-Advisors and Algoritimic Trading.
+Clients can further personalize their investments by choosing to invest in socially responsible companies, investing spare change with a Roundup feature, Halal investing by investing according to your values, and an overflow feature where you invest your extra cash due to a set bank balance.

+2. Wealthsimple Trade

+    In this product it is commission-free trading and no account minimums.
+Clients can pick their own stocks and ETFs on major North American exchanges.
+3. Wealthsimple Cash

+    Due to the rise of mobile application banking and the increase of digital banks - Wealthsimple created Wealthsimple Cash.
+Which is essentially a debit card with a digital bank with features such as no monthly account fees, no low balance fees, and no foreign transaction fees (coming soon).
+The functionality is a chequings and savings account combined - therefore clients can move and use their money with no fees and also earn 0.9% interest on their funds.
+4. Wealthsimple Crypto

+    This brand new product - was only release in the few weeks - offers a simply way to invest in cryptocurriencies.
+Currently they only offer buying and selling Bitcoin and Ethereum with $0 commission.

  **Landscape:**